Boomtime/GymThing/rest-api.md

 `MemberStatus()` = enum 'confirm', 'waiting', or null
 `Number()` = standard JSON number but is not expected to ever have a decimal point

+## HTTP codes
+### 400
+GET/POST parameter error, method specific

+### 401
+credentials are malformed or can't authenticate

+### 404
+method doesn't exist, may also indicate an event that doesn't exist since events are paths

+### 503
+Usually some kind of database error

 ## API
 ### eventList GET
 List of all classes that are bookable